 To apply for this card and find out what documentation is required in each case you should go to your local health centre and ask.

-The temporary residence forms were replaced by the European Health Insurance Card (EHIC) on the 1st of June, 2004.
+The temporary residence forms were replaced by the European Health Insurance Card (EHIC) in 2004.

-This card is valid for one individual and entitles them to receive the necessary medical health care when they are temporarily residing in one of the countries that forms part of the European Union, the European Economic Area, (Island, Liechtenstein, Norway) or Switzerland, taking into account the type of service and expected length of the stay.
+This card is valid for an individual and entitles them to receive the necessary medical health care when they are temporarily residing in one of the countries that forms part of the European Union, Switzerland, or the European Economic Area, (Iceland, Liechtenstein and Norway).
+It takes into account the type of service and expected length of the stay.
 The period of validity is written on the European Health Card.